-As of December 31, 2021, the Company sponsors two defined benefit plans in the United Kingdom under which accrual of pension benefits have ceased.
+As of December 31, 2022, the Company sponsors two defined benefit plans in the United Kingdom under which accrual of pension benefits have ceased.
 Plan member benefits that have previously been accrued are indexed in line with inflation during the period up to retirement in order to protect their purchasing power.
-During 2020, the Company completed a lump-sum window in one plan, which allowed participants to elect a one-time voluntary lump sum payment in lieu of future pension payments.
-As a result of the lump-sum transaction, the Company recognized a settlement charge of approximately \$3 million in other income (expense) in its consolidated statement of operations.
-For the remaining participants who did not elect the lump-sum distribution, the Company entered into a buy-in annuity contract in 2020, which is expected to transfer the remaining liability to the insurance provider when the remaining buy-out contract provisions are completed.
-In connection with these transactions, the Company made a voluntary cash contribution of \$3 million in 2020.
+During 2020, the Company made lump-sum payments and entered into a buy-in annuity contract in connection with the de-risking of one of the defined benefit plans, which is expected to transfer the remaining liability to the insurance provider when the remaining buy-out contract provisions are completed.

-Net periodic benefit cost for the Company's defined benefit plans aggregated less than \$1 million, \$6 million and less than \$1 million for the years ended December 31, 2021, 2020 and 2019, respectively, and were included in other income (expense) in the consolidated statement of operations.
-Actuarial loss during 2020 was primarily attributable to the de-risking of the Company's defined benefit plans including the lump-sum settlement and the purchase of the buy-in annuity contract.
-The Company immediately recognizes actuarial gains and losses in other income (expense).
-These gains and losses are generally measured annually and will normally be recorded in the fourth quarter, unless an earlier remeasurement is required.
-Should actual experience differ from actuarial assumptions, the projected pension benefit obligation and net pension cost would be affected in future years.
+Net periodic benefit cost (income) for the Company's defined benefit plans was income of less than \$1 million, cost of less than \$1 million and cost of \$6 million for the years ended December 31, 2022, 2021 and 2020, respectively, and were included in other income (expense) in the consolidated statement of operations.
+The Company immediately recognizes actuarial gains and losses in other income (expense), which are generally measured annually and recorded in the fourth quarter, unless an earlier remeasurement is required.

-The change in benefit obligation, plan assets and the funded status of the defined benefit pension plans in the United Kingdom using a measurement date of December 31, 2021 and 2020, are as follows (in millions):
+The change in benefit obligation, plan assets and the funded status of the defined benefit pension plans in the United Kingdom using a measurement date of December 31, 2022 and 2021, are as follows (in millions):

 Pension Benefits

-At year end 20 021 2020
+At year end 20 22 2021

-Benefit obligation at beginning of year \$ 9 \$ 11
+Benefit obligation at beginning of year \$ 8 \$ 9

-Actuarial loss (gain) 1 6
+Actuarial loss (gain) (3) 1

-Plan settlements (2) (8)
+Plan settlements - (2)

+Foreign currency exchange rate changes (1) -

-Benefit obligation at end of year \$ 8 \$ 9
+Benefit obligation at end of year \$ 4 \$ 8

-Fair value of plan assets at beginning of year Company contributions \$ 11 - \$ 16 3
+Fair value of plan assets at beginning of year \$ 9 \$ 11

+Actual return (2) -

-Plan settlements (2) (8)
+Plan settlements - (2)

+Foreign currency exchange rate changes (1)

-Fair value of plan assets at end of year \$ 9 \$ 11
+Fair value of plan assets at end of year \$ 6 \$ 9

-Funded status 1 2
+Funded status 2 1

-Accumulated benefit obligation at end of year \$ 8 \$ 9
+Accumulated benefit obligation at end of year \$ 4 \$ 8